Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Theory

 where $I_{\mathrm{NRB}}(\omega)$ is the spectrum of the NRB, $\mathcal{H}$ is a Hilbert transform, $\phi$ is the phase, and $A$ is the amplitude (unitless ratio).
 The retrieved $\chi_r$ is normalized by $\chi_\mathrm{nr}$ in order to remove $\tilde{C}_\mathrm{st}$ (in both MEM and KK methods)--- a quantity that has not been shown to be independently measurable but may be assumed to be constant between different CARS measurements\cite{Masia2013}.
-Without loss of generality, we will treat the NRB as measurable in the remainder of this manuscript.
+Without loss of generality, we will treat the NRB as measurable in the der of this manuscript.

-\subsection{Hilbert Transform}
+\subsection{Hilbert transform}

 The Hilbert transform is a widely used linear operator implemented to extract analytic representations of signals from real-valued measurements.
+Simply put, causal systems may be represented by complex-valued functions in the frequency domain with a defined relationship between the real and complex components\cite{Toll1956}.
+The Hilbert transform lets one calculate the imaginary (real) portion of this function when only the real (imaginary) portion are directly measurable.
+For example, a molecular system with inhomogeneous broadening may present itself as a Gaussian lineshape through a spectroscopy that measures the real (imaginary) part of the system response, and its imaginary (real) part -- with analogous information -- would be a Dawson lineshape.
+There is also a similar relationship for when one only measures the magnitude (phase) under certain conditions\cite{smith_dispersion_1977}.
 The Hilbert transform is used across a myriad of application spaces such as vibrational analysis\cite{Fang2009,Feldman2011,Luo2009}, biomedical signal processing (e.g., cochlear implants\cite{Nie2006}, neural\cite{Tass1998,LeVanQuyen2001} and cardiac monitoring\cite{Benitez2001}), and spectroscopies (e.g., optical\cite{Liu2009, Camp2016, Robinson1952, Roessler1965}, terahertz\cite{THZSpectroscopy}, impedance\cite{Agarwal2019}, dielectric\cite{Dielectric}, magnetic resonance\cite{NMR, NMR2}), where it is often referred to as a Kramers-Kronig ``transform" or ``relation".
-Further, the Hilbert transform is an integral part of the analysis tool known as the Hilbert-Huang transform: a NASA-developed method most frequently applied to geophysical analyses\cite{Huang1998,Huang2008,Huang2008b}.
+Further, the Hilbert transform is an integral part of the analysis tool known as the Hilbert-Huang transform: a NASA-developed method most frequently applied to geophysical analyses\cite{Huang1998,Huang2008}.
 A significant hurdle to the accurate use of the Hilbert transform, however, is that the discrete implementation may deviate significantly from the continuous form.

-The Hilbert transform, $\mathcal{H}$, of a function $g(x)$ on the real line is defined as
+The Hilbert transform, $\mathcal{H}$, of a function $f(x)$ on the real line is defined as